JOIN PES NOW

 • If any authors are members of the IEEE, please provide their membership grade and years of grade.

-Failure to return the corrected proof in the allotted time frame will result in deferring the discussion and closure to a future issue.
+Failure to return the corrected proof in the allotted time frame will delay the publication of the discussion and closure.